 Does Bitvavo have an API for automated trading?

-Yes — a well-documented REST and WebSocket API.
+Yes — a really well-documented REST and WebSocket API.
 My bot uses it to place and cancel orders and to read live order-book data so it can adapt.
-It's run smoothly for over four months.
+It's run smoothly for over four months now.

 How do Bitvavo's trading fees work?

 They're tiered by volume: the more you trade over a rolling period, the lower your fee tier.
-Because a bot trades daily, your volume — and your tier — improves faster than it would by hand.
+Because a bot trades every day, your volume — and your tier — improves a lot faster than it would by hand.

 Is Bitvavo good for European traders?

-For a euro-based European, it's the most natural fit: EU-licensed, settles in euros, and pleasant to use.
-It launched in the Netherlands and is expanding across Europe.
+For a euro-based European, it's the most natural fit you'll find: EU-licensed, settles in euros, and just plain pleasant to use.
+It launched in the Netherlands and keeps expanding across Europe.

 Can I connect Bitvavo to a bot built on Replit?

 Yes — that's exactly my setup.
-Replit hosts and runs the code 24/7; Bitvavo executes the trades via the API.
+Replit hosts and runs the code 24/7; Bitvavo handles the actual trades through the API.
 Use API keys restricted to trading only, never withdrawals.